-The internal auditor's role includes giving advice on financial and other matters and performing a range of checks on the academy trust's financial and other systems.
+The internal auditor's / reviewer's role includes giving advice on financial and other matters and performing a range of checks on the academy trust's financial and other systems.
 In particular, the checks carried out in the current period included:

-- Pupil Premium review - Core controls review
+- Fixed Assets review - · Core Controls review

-On an annual basis, the auditor reports to the board of directors, through the Audit & Risk Committee on the operation of the systems of control and on the discharge of the board of directors' financial responsibilities and annually prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
+The auditor reports to the board of trustees, through the Audit & Risk Committee and via management letter, on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities and annually prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.